oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 The corresponding JIDL representation would be:

 ```
-// Example definition of an Integer datatype
+// Example JIDL definition of an Integer datatype
   TrackNumber = Integer   // Track number for current song
 ```